 Protons Personify Acid: pH

-Protons – the nuclei of hydrogen atoms – can be viewed as the currency of acid base combination.
+Protons – the nuclei of hydrogen atoms – can be viewed as the currency of acid base exchanges.
 Protons have a single positive charge.
 Because their concentration can range very widely, we use logarithms to express it, and call the logarithm pH.
-If [H+] is the concentration of protons, in water for all of our discussion, pH is the logarithm to the base 10 of 1/[H+], so as pH rises proton concentration is falling.
+If [H+] is the concentration of protons in water, what we are made of, pH is the logarithm to the base 10 of 1/[H+].
+So, as proton concentration falls, pH rises.

 Acids and Bases Viewed from a Proton Perspective